This is the multi-page printable view of this section. Click here to print.

 Audio Management

-The Audio Manager singleton initializes the MiniAudio engine, manages mixing buses, loads audio event libraries, and coordinates score track playback.
+The Audio Manager singleton initializes the MiniAudio engine, manages mixing buses, and coordinates score track playback.
 It extends GS_ManagerComponent and participates in the standard two-stage initialization.

 ComponentPurpose